Rollup

 Rollups create interesting economic dynamics:

-Transaction Fees: Typically $0.10-1 vs $5-50 on Layer 1.
-Fee reduction is primary scaling benefit.
+Transaction Fees: Typically lower than Layer 1 fees.
+Fee reduction is a primary scaling benefit.

 MEV: Rollup sequencers can extract MEV similar to Layer 1, but often with better tools.
-MEV extraction is shared among stakers rather than layer 1 validators.
+MEV extraction is shared among stakers rather than Layer 1 validators.

 Rollup economics favor high-volume applications and trading activity where fee savings are material.